James II of England: Exile in France

 James, like his brother, sought refuge in France, serving in the French army under Turenne against the Fronde, and later against their Spanish allies.
 In the French army James had his first true experience of battle, in which, according to one observer, he "ventures himself and chargeth gallantly where anything is to be done".
-Turenne's favour led to James being given command of a captured Irish regiment in December 1652, and being appointed Lieutenant-General in 1654.
+Turenne's favour led to James being given command of a captured Irish regiment in December 1652, then appointed Lieutenant-General in 1654.